LHS-Beane/CollegePhysics201/docs/week1/index.md

 # 🧭 Week 1 — Units, Dimensions, & 1D Kinematics (with Calculus)

 Welcome to Week 1!
-This module teaches the foundations of motion using both **physics** and **calculus**.
-Click sections to expand — you don’t need to scroll everything at once.
+This module is designed so you can **fully learn physics on your own**, even if you missed class.

+Use the **expandable sections** below to navigate without endless scrolling.

 ---

 # 🎯 Learning Objectives

+By the end of Week 1, you will be able to:

-- Convert units and analyze dimensions
+- Convert and analyze units & dimensions
+- Understand position, velocity, and acceleration
-- Use derivatives and integrals to describe motion
+- Use **derivatives** and **integrals** to model motion
 - Interpret motion graphs
-- Solve constant- and non-constant-acceleration problems
+- Solve real-world motion problems
-- Apply free-fall equations
+- Model free fall

 ---

 # 📘 1.
-Units, Dimensions, and Analysis
+Units & Dimensions

 ??? info "1.1 SI Base Units (click to expand)"
     | Quantity | Unit | Symbol |